-LGL 215: Environmental Law (formerly LEGL 215)
+LGL 215: Environmental Law

 Provides an introduction to and a basic understanding of environmental law for the paralegal.
 Students will be taught basic concepts regarding both national and state environmental laws.
 Familiarity with legislation, legal terminology and legal requirements in the area of environmental law will be stressed.
 Practical application will be presented.
 (O) 3 credits